Inventory API

 • InventoryPhysicalCount - It defines the verified quantity of an item variation at a specific location with a specific state as determined by a manual count or trusted system.

 • InventoryTransfer - It defines the quantity of an item variation transitioning from one location to another.
 Inventory transfer between locations is currently read-only information to the API.
-It's limited to the Seller Dashboard for items available for retail subscribers.
+It's limited to the Square Dashboard for items available for retail subscribers.

 • SourceApplication - It describes the application that makes an inventory change and helps trace sources of inventory changes.